raymond-u/lungo/docs/overview/architecture.md

 Lungo consists of three primary components:

-- **Reverse proxy** - Nginx, responsible for authorizing incoming requests using Oathkeeper and forwarding them to the relevant backend.
+- **Reverse proxy** - Openresty, responsible for authorizing incoming requests using Oathkeeper and forwarding them to the relevant backend.
 - **Access control backends** - Kratos and Keto, which manage user authentication and authorization, respectively.
 - **Application backends** - a set of applications accessible through the proxy.